Tiago-Minuzzi/HamleTE/README.md

 ### Basic usage <a name="basic"></a>

-After activating FlowTE's conda environment, for genomes or transcriptomes, you can simply run:
+After activating HamleTE's conda environment, for genomes or transcriptomes, you can simply run:

-`python3 flowTE.py -f genome.fasta`
+`python3 hamleTE.py -f genome.fasta`

 To use the classifier mode change the mode flag as follows:

-`python3 flowTE.py -m c -f my_TE_set.fasta`
+`python3 hamleTE.py -m c -f my_TE_set.fasta`

 ### Docker container <a name="udocker"></a>

 To run the docker container version, mount the directory containing your fasta files inside the container using the `-v` flag.

-`docker run -v /path/to/my/directory:/mnt -it flowte flowTE.py -f /mnt/genome.fasta -o /mnt/out_flow`
+`docker run -v /path/to/my/directory:/mnt -it hamlete hamleTE.py -f /mnt/genome.fasta -o /mnt/out_flow`